Student Canteen: Radio Philippines Network (1989–90)

-Student Canteen went back on air on February 20, 1989 through RPN (renamed as New Vision 9) taking over the slot of Eat Bulaga! which moved to ABS-CBN.
+Student Canteen went back on air on February 20, 1989, through RPN (renamed as New Vision 9) taking over the slot of Eat Bulaga! which moved to ABS-CBN.
 The show was retitled Student Canteen (The Third Generation) because it was the show's third revival and third decade of existence.
 Original hosts Eddie Ilarde and Bobby Ledesma were joined by Malu Maglutac, Jean Garcia, Cherry Pie Picache and Atoy Co as co-hosts.
 Ramon Lorenzo served as the quiz master for the "IQ 7" segment.

-The show ended in June 9, 1990 due to disagreements between the RPN management and the hosts.
+The show ended on June 9, 1990, due to disagreements between the RPN management and the hosts.
 A revival was in the works again the following year but was shelved after Bobby Ledesma died in 1993.